JustinN00/UVSim/README.md

 UVSim software simulator CS2450

-UVSim is a simple yet powerful virtual machine that interprets programs written in BasicML (Basic Machine Language).
+UVSim is a simple yet powerful virtual machine that interprets programs written in BasicML.
 It simulates a computer system with CPU, registers, and main memory, capable of executing fundamental arithmetic, I/O, and control operations.

 System Architecture